RSE-Sheffield/GPUComputing.github.io/education/sheffield_onedaycuda/sharc.md

 The `–l` command allow us to request specific resources in this case a GPU (`gpu=1`).
 The `–b y` command specifies that we are submitting a binary file rather than a batch script.
 To avoid queuing on the main ShARC GPU nodes we can use the following extended version of `qsub` for this training session:

-	qsub -P training -q training.q -l gpu=1 -b y ./helloworld
+	qsub -P rse-training -q rse-training.q -l gpu=1 -b y ./helloworld

-This will run the jobs on a private job queue (`-q training.q`) which requires that your CICS username is a member of the training project (`-P training`).
+This will run the jobs on a private job queue (`-q rse-training.q`) which requires that your CICS username is a member of the training project (`-P rse-training`).
 All participants of the course have been made members of this group for the duration of the training course (see and instructor if you have a permission error).
 You will be notified that your job has been submitted but you will not see the output of the executable in the terminal.

 Rather than using this long `qsub` command each time you want to run this example, you can instead place the job submission options in a bash script file and submit this.
 Examine the file `helloworld.sh` which matches the above configurations and submit the job using the following command instead: